-Decisions regarding non-equity compensation of our non-executive officers and our executive officers named in the Summary Compensation Table (the "named executive officers") other than our Chief Executive Officer, our President, and Steven J. Golsen are made by our Chief Executive Officer and presented for approval or modification by the Committee.
+Decisions regarding non-equity compensation of our non-executive officers and our executive officers named in the Summary Compensation Table (the "named executive officers"), other than our Chief Executive Officer, our President, and our Chief Operating Officer of the Climate Control Business, are made by our Chief Executive Officer and presented for approval or modification by the Committee.
 Historically, the Compensation Committee has generally adopted such recommendations of the Chief Executive Officer.